weewx/weewx/docs_src/quickstarts/source.md

 ## Pre-requisites

-Ensure that Python 3.7 or later is installed on the system.
+Ensure that Python 3.7 or later is installed.

 Ensure that the following Python modules are installed: